-By virtue of the December 2011 Amendment, IFRS 9 Financial Instruments is applicable for annual periods beginning on or after 1 January 2015, with earlier application being permitted.
+The mandatory effective date of IFRS 9 Financial Instruments was removed from 1 January 2015 by virtue of the November 2013 amendment to provide sufficient time for preparers of financial statements to make the transition to the new requirements.
+A new date will be decided upon when the entire IFRS 9 project is closer to completion.
 This Standard represents the completion of the classification and measurement part of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 This Standard addresses the classification and measurement of certain financial assets and financial liabilities.
 IFRS 9 requires financial assets that fall within its scope to be classified on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 The Standard requires financial assets to be subsequently measured at amortised cost or at fair value.
-The new requirements in relation to financial liabilities address the problem of volatility in profit or loss arising from an issuer to measure its own debt at fair value.
-With the new requirements, any entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in other comprehensive income rather than within profit or loss.
-This Standard had not yet been adopted by the EU at the date of authorisation of these financial statements.
+The new requirements in relation to financial liabilities address the problem of volatility in profit or loss arising from an issuer that measures its own debt at fair value.